NEW: Downloads page for mass downloads!

 — Buckminster Fuller

 New sections of the presentation cite various thinkers, such as Buckminster Fuller — inventor of the geodesic dome, based not on the traditional architectural principles of a strong framework supporting the rest of the structure but on the shared integrity of individual components — suggested that a radical change is afoot.
-Upton encourages us to think along simmilar lines, challenging the authenticity of the story of money, not just on an intellectual but on a personal level.
-Why not reconceive our way of life, together with our neighbours, and organise production of shared food, creatively avoiding the domination and control of centrally provided services, or any of the systems which perpetuate Wage Slavery?
+Upton encourages us to think along similar lines, challenging the authenticity of the story of money, not just on an intellectual but on a personal level.
+Why not reconceive our way of life, together with our neighbors, and organise production of shared food, creatively avoiding the domination and control of centrally provided services, or any of the systems which perpetuate Wage Slavery?
 Did wage slavery, money or economics ever really speak to our hearts?
 Or were they different aspects of a one-size-fits-all divide-and-conquer yoke that was thrust round our necks while before we were mature enough to know better?
-The presentation concludes with some practical pointers to how we can make good use of the 'window of opportunity' we have, how we can use these centralised services of power, interenet, credit cards, before we enter an uncertain time which may see their permanent end.
-He emphases the importance of growing local food together with ones neighbours as an act of re-connection with the land and with one another, a healing of the disconnection manifested in the money system.The presentation ends with a couple of short quotes from Gerrard Winstanley, leader of the Diggers, after which we conclude with probably the youngest ever speaker on this program, an anonymous 6 year old from YouTube, sharing her ambitions of creating a Gift Economy.
+The presentation concludes with some practical pointers to how we can make good use of the 'window of opportunity' we have, how we can use these centralized services of power, internet, credit cards, before we enter an uncertain time which may see their permanent end.
+He emphases the importance of growing local food together with ones neighbors as an act of re-connection with the land and with one another, a healing of the disconnection manifested in the money system.The presentation ends with a couple of short quotes from Gerrard Winstanley, leader of the Diggers, after which we conclude with probably the youngest ever speaker on this program, an anonymous 6 year old from YouTube, sharing her ambitions of creating a Gift Economy.

 |⇦||To link to this episode, please use the short, permanent URL:||⇨|